 The Charlotte Regional Transportation Planning Organization (CRTPO) is the federally designated Metropolitan Planning Organization (MPO) for the Charlotte Urbanized Area.
 Federal legislation requires Urbanized Areas with populations larger than 50,000 to have an MPO, whose primary function is to carry out the transportation planning process among the member jurisdictions within its established planning area boundary.
 Due to the growth of the Charlotte Urbanized Area, and the subsequent expansion of the MPO planning area boundary, the CRTPO was established in place of the former Mecklenburg-Union MPO.

-The Charlotte Regional Transportation Planning Organization (CRTPO) consists of voting representatives from Iredell County, Mooresville, Statesville, Troutman in Iredell County.
+The Charlotte Regional Transportation Planning Organization (CRTPO) consists of voting representatives from Iredell County, Mooresville, Statesville, and Troutman in Iredell County.
 Charlotte, Cornelius, Davidson, Huntersville, Matthews, Mecklenburg County, Mint Hill, and Pineville in Mecklenburg County.
-Fairview, Indian Trail, Marshville, Marvin, Mineral Springs, Monroe, Stallings, Union County, Waxhaw, Weddington, Wesley Chapel and Wingate each have voting representatives from Union County.
+Fairview, Indian Trail, Marshville, Marvin, Mineral Springs, Monroe, Stallings, Union County, Waxhaw, Weddington, Wesley Chapel, and Wingate each have voting representatives from Union County.
 The North Carolina Board of Transportation is also a voting member.
-Non-voting members on the Board are from the Charlotte-Mecklenburg Planning Commission, the Union County Planning Board, the North Carolina Turnpike Authority and the US Department of Transportation.
+Non-voting members on the Board are from the Charlotte-Mecklenburg Planning Commission, the Union County Land Use Board, the North Carolina Turnpike Authority, and the US Department of Transportation.

 It is the CRTPO’s responsibility to coordinate transportation policy for local governmental jurisdictions within the Charlotte Urbanized Area.*

-The CRTPO has the primary responsibility for citizen input into the federally mandated continuing, coordinated, and comprehensive (3C) transportation planning process.
-During transportation plan reevaluation, citizen involvement in the planning process is encouraged for reanalysis of goals and objectives and plan formation.
+The CRTPO has the primary responsibility for resident input into the federally mandated continuing, coordinated, and comprehensive (3C) transportation planning process.
+During transportation plan reevaluation, resident involvement in the planning process is encouraged for reanalysis of goals and objectives and plan formation.
 Additional duties and responsibilities of CRTPO are as follows:

 - Carry out the urban transportation planning process and develop the planning work programs, transportation plan, and transportation improvement program.

-- Insure that the Transportation Planning Process and the plans and improvement projects emerging from that process are consistent with the policies and desires of local government.
+- Ensure that the transportation planning process and the plans and improvement projects emerging from that process are consistent with the policies and desires of local government.

 - Serve as a forum for the resolution of conflicts that arise during the course of developing the Transportation Plan and the Transportation Improvement Program.